jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/.github/instructions/style-guide.md

 - **Semicolons:**
   - Avoid using semicolons (;) where possible.
-  - Prefer splitting sentences or using commas
+  - Prefer splitting sentences or using commas instead.